vineethkumarv/sv-wiki/Control-Flow.md

             default : $display("Value of x is not find");
             endcase

-In the above example,  here expression= "x" should match with one of the case items.
-In this '01' value is given to the x so the case item '01' is match with the expression = 'x'.
+In the above example,  here expression= "x" should match one of the case items.
+In this '01' value is given to the x so the case item '01' is matched with the expression = 'x'.
 This will print the value of x = 1

 **Flowchart:**